 - Some advanced payroll features may be limited for very large enterprises

-Price: Starts around $8 per employee per month.
-Pricing varies based on company size and add-ons.
+Price: Starts at approximately $8 per employee per month, with pricing varying based on company size and selected modules.
+Visit Factorial’s pricing page for current plan details.

 2. ADP

 Overview: ADP is one of the most recognized payroll and HR platforms globally.
 It offers a wide range of tools that work for businesses of all sizes, from small teams to large corporations.
 ADP can handle complex payroll scenarios, including multi-state tax filings, benefits deductions, and compliance reporting.
 The platform also includes mobile access and integration options with other HR and time systems.
-ADP is best for companies that need a reliable, powerful system with strong compliance support and advanced payroll capabilities.
+ADP suits companies that need a well-established system with strong compliance support and advanced payroll capabilities, particularly for multi-state tax filings and larger workforces.

 Key Features